 Data reliability is important for data-driven organizations because it ensures that the data being used is accurate and can be trusted.
 There are many factors that contribute to data reliability, including data quality, governance, and security.
 Data-driven organizations should consider all of these factors when ensuring the reliability of their data.

-While you’re building data reliability programs and frameworks, ThoughtSpot’s AI-Powered Analytics can help bring your business users into the process and expose gaps or issues to help build long term trust in your organization's data.
+While you’re building data reliability programs and frameworks, ThoughtSpot's Spotter can help bring your business users into the process and expose gaps or issues to help build long term trust in your organization's data.
 Once your data is reliable, you can also empower users of all types to turn this data into insights, and more importantly, into actions.
 Sign up for a free trial today and see how we can help make your data work harder for you.